-Confession: I have had my JuJuBe diaper bag for over five years and have never cleaned it a single time!
+Confession: I have had my JuJuBe diaper bag for over five years and never cleaned it a single time!
 Oops!
 I finally bit the bullet, rolled up my sleeves and tackled this project.
-I learned what works and what doesn’t, and now I want to show you how to clean your JuJuBe bag — the easy way!
+I learned what works and what doesn’t, and now I want to show you how to clean your JuJuBe BFF diaper bag — the easy way!

 How to clean a JuJuBe BBF diaper bag

 How dirty can a JuJuBe bag get?
 How about 5 years of dirty?

 That’s how long I have gone without cleaning my JuJuBe bag.
 Life just got in the way (as life does) and I never got around to cleaning my diaper bag.

 I have carried this bag every single day for the past five years.
 Then, before I knew it, I picked up my JuJuBe bag one day and saw THIS!